 Within the next year, Edgewood Express will check for prerequisites and thus block registration for courses for which a student has not met the prerequisites.
-Until then, prerequisites will be monitored by the Adult Student Services Coordinator and students will be dropped from classes for which they do not have the prerequisites.
+Until then, prerequisites will be monitored by the program and students will be dropped from classes for which they do not have the prerequisites.
 Appeals may be directed to the Assistant Dean.